Some of the Flagship Programmes by Government of India (GOI) are :

 National Social Assistance Programme (NSAP):

-- National Social Assistance Programme (NSAP) became effective from August 15, 1995.
-NSAP is an amalgamation of National Old Age Pension Scheme, National Family Benefit Scheme and National Maternity Benefit scheme.
+- National Social Assistance Programme (NSAP) entered into force on August 15, 1995.
+NSAP is an amalgamation of National Old Age Pension Scheme, National Family Benefit Scheme, and National Maternity Benefit scheme.

 - NSAP objective is to provide social assistance to poor houses.